-3. Visits to Specified Business Operators
+3. Visits to Specified Business Operators, etc.

-In 2020, the NPA visited 21 banks and other financial institutions as well as virtual asset exchangers, etc. across the country to explain matters they need to pay attention to for STR reporting.
+In 2021, the NPA visited banks and other financial institutions as well as virtual asset exchangers and also held an online meeting with the Japan Payment Service Association and the Japan Virtual and Crypto assets Exchange Association in July of the same year to explain matters they need to pay attention to for STR reporting.